GSA-TTS/identity-dev-docs/_pages/attributes.md

 Here are the possible attributes that can be requested at a given IAL.
 This table contains the available user attributes, the IAL they are associated with, and how they can be accessed in OpenID Connect and SAML.

+It is important to expect any number of characters in the `(string)` datatype unless directly followed by a number such as `(string36)`.

+The following fields are stored together in a text datatype with a maximum length of 65,535 bytes:<br>
+First name, Last name, Address, Phone, Date of birth, Social security number

 <table>
   <thead>
     <th>Attribute</th>